yanthomasdev/lunaria/docs/src/content/docs/blog/introducing-lunaria.md

 While making the Astro documentation available for translation, we noticed how hard it was to build a sustainable workflow for both maintainers and contributors.
 Most localization management platforms (the ones that help you keep track of and update localizations) force you to give up control of your content and require some sort of paid subscription.
 More importantly, your international contributors have to learn their platform too, if it is even available in their country.

-With all this in mind, the Astro maintainer [`@hippotastic`](https://github.com/hippotastic) built a tailor-made translation tracking tool that allowed us to work with contributors to translate the official Astro documentation into 14 different languages with ease.
+Wanting a truly free, open-source solution that integrated seamlessly into the translators' and maintainers' normal workflow, the Astro maintainer [`@hippotastic`](https://github.com/hippotastic) built a tailor-made translation tracking tool.
+The community contributors used this to organize and mobilize, translating the official Astro documentation into 14 different languages with ease.

 Lunaria is the evolution of that custom-tailored tool, with a wider scope, more features, and support for different types of projects—fun fact, Lunaria was first hinted at in the ["How Astro does i18n" blog post](https://astro.build/blog/astro-i18n/#going-forward)!